Welcome to Upper School

 Requirements: None

 The IB Business Management is a rewarding course that allows you to take an inside look into the real business world.
 Business management studies business functions, management processes, and decision-making in contemporary contexts of strategic uncertainty.
 It examines how business decisions are influenced by internal and external factors.
 The course also explores how individuals and groups interact within an organization, how they may be successfully managed, and how they can ethically optimize the use of resources sustainably.
-The business management course utilizes three major focuses to create the rigorous program: Content (tool, theories, and techniques from within the syllabus), Case Studies, and the overarching Concepts (change, creativity, sustainability, and ethics), students will develop the relevant skills to ensure each focus connect with one another.
-Students are required to sit for the SL and HL examination in May of the second year and complete an Internal Assessment for SL or HL.
+The business management course utilizes three major focuses to create the rigorous program: Content (tools, theories, techniques from within the syllabus), Case Studies, and the overarching Concepts (change, creativity, sustainability, and ethics), students will develop the relevant skills to ensure each focus connect with one another.
+Students are required to sit for the SL and HL examination in May of the second year and complete an Internal Assessment for SL and HL.
 The course topics are divided between the 2 years, each topic includes some content only required for HL students.
-The content topics include Business organization and environment; Human resources; Accounts and finance; Marketing; and Operations management.
-In addition, students will be required to utilize a Business Tool Kit composed of decision-making tools.

 Credits: 1 per year